21 bsl handshapes

 flat open handshape bsl

 The flat open handshape can be used on its own or with your other hand to express many different signs.
-The range of signs that can be created using the handshape include: sea, tree, queue, fire, like, how much? amazed, surprise, want, green, rain, Sign Language, pregnant, five, family, local, cinema, America and many more.
+The range of signs that can be created using the handshape include: sea, tree, queue, march, cat, where, fire, like, how much? amazed, surprise, want, green, rain, Sign Language, pregnant, five, family, local, cinema, America and many more.

 Making the open Handshape: